Expressions & Formulas

 7.4 Cross-Sheet References

-To reference data from another sheet, use the #SheetName syntax:
+To reference data from another sheet, use the #{Sheet label} syntax:

-Tip: If 2 or more references exist between sheets, add the column name like this:
+Tip: If 2 or more references exist between sheets, add the reference column’s label like this:

 7.5 Function Reference